leonyanagida/discord-bot-crypto-price-tracker/README.md

 ## Run the bot 24/7

-- Either leave your computer on forever or host the bot for free on Heroku or Vercel.
+- Either leave your computer on forever or host the bot for free on Heroku.

 ---